Kushida Shrine

 What is the Hakata Gion Yamakasa festival?

-Held July 1-15 annually, teams of men race through Hakata carrying enormous decorated floats weighing over a ton.
-The climax on July 15th (4:59 AM) sees seven floats race a 5km course.
-Kushida Shrine is the festival's spiritual center and finish line.
+Held July 1–15 annually, teams of men race through Hakata carrying enormous decorated floats weighing over a ton.
+The climax on July 15 (4:59 AM dawn race called 'Oiyama') sees seven floats race a 5 km course through the streets — broadcast nationally.
+Kushida Shrine is the festival's spiritual center and the official starting point.
+The festival is 770+ years old and registered as UNESCO Intangible Cultural Heritage.

 Can I see a yamakasa float outside of festival season?

-Yes!
-Kushida Shrine displays a large decorated yamakasa float year-round in a special hall on the shrine grounds.
-You can see the intricate craftsmanship up close any time you visit.
+Yes — Kushida Shrine displays a magnificent ornamental kazariyama-style yamakasa float year-round in a special hall on the shrine grounds, free to view.
+The float is replaced each November with a newly built one, themed around classical legends or modern stories.
+You can see the intricate craftsmanship and 10+ meter height up close any time you visit.
+The Hakata Machiya Folk Museum next door has additional festival exhibits.

 How do I get to Kushida Shrine?

-Take the subway to Gion Station (Exit 2) and walk 5 minutes.
+Take the Fukuoka City Subway Kuko Line to Gion Station (Exit 2) and walk 5 minutes south (one stop from Hakata, 210 yen).
 Alternatively, it's a 15-minute walk from Hakata Station through the Kawabata shopping arcade.
-The shrine is at the heart of old Hakata.
+From Tenjin, walk 15 minutes east across the Naka River.
+The shrine sits at the heart of old Hakata and is open 24 hours, free to enter.

 ⭐ Reviews